Writers and academics:

 In case you’re wondering about the nitty-gritty details…

-The program opens on the 1st Monday of every month and your entry in Get It Done will run for three months after that date.
-The reason for that time-frame?
-In five years of running this program I’ve found it takes all writers a minimum of three months to build the habits needed to become confident writers.
-If you want stick with the program after the first three months are up that’s okay, too and you can continue on a month-to-month basis at a reduced fee.
+The program opens on the first day of every month, and your enrolment in Get It Done will run for three months after that date.
+The reason for that time frame?
+Since I started this program in 2013, I’ve found it takes all writers a minimum of three months to build the habits needed to become confident writers.
+If you want stick with the program after the first three months are up that’s okay too, and you can continue on a month-to-month basis at a reduced fee.

 As well, we’ll also meet as a group on the first Monday of every month at 6 pm Pacific.
 (Day sometimes changes in the event of holidays.)
 I use GoToMeeting software which makes the call no-charge if you use your internet connection.
 Some people can’t make it, so I also record the call and distribute it to all members.